GabrielJouet/Gabriel-Jouet/README.md

 </p>

 <p class="paragraph">
 	Hopefully, I do not work alone.
-I created in 2017 with <a href ="https://www.linkedin.com/in/antonin-jacob-lille/">Antonin Jacob</a> (do not hesitate to check its work too <a href = "https://sheepybullet.itch.io/">sheepybullet.itch.io</a>) a video game development club called Wild Box Studio.
+I created in 2017 with <a href ="https://www.linkedin.com/in/antonin-jacob-lille/">Antonin Jacob</a> (do not hesitate to check his work too <a href = "https://sheepybullet.itch.io/">sheepybullet.itch.io</a>) a video game development club called Wild Box Studio.
 	Most of my works and prototypes are related to this club, even if I make some prototypes (and write some novels and role playing games) alone.
 </p>